Optimal Oblivious Subspace Embeddings with Near-optimal Sparsity

 This sub-optimality in dimension $m$ was finally addressed in a recent work of Chenakkod, Derezi\'nski, Dong and Rudelson~\cite{chenakkod2024optimal}, relying on a breakthrough in random matrix universality theory by Brailovskaya and van Handel \cite{brailovskaya2022universality}.
 They achieved $m=\Theta(d/\varepsilon^2)$, but only with a significantly sub-optimal sparsity $s = \tilde O(1/\varepsilon^6)$, which is a consequence of how the universality error is measured and analyzed in \cite{brailovskaya2022universality} (here, $\tilde O$ hides polylogarithmic factors in $d/\varepsilon\delta$).
 This raises the following natural question:

 \textit{Can the optimal dimension $m=\Theta(d/\varepsilon^2)$ be achieved with the conjectured $\tilde O(1/\varepsilon)$ sparsity?}

 We give a positive answer to this question, thus matching Conjecture \ref{c:nn} in dimension $m$ and nearly-matching it in sparsity $s$.
 To achieve this, we must substantially depart from the approach of Brailovskaya and van Handel, and as a by-product, develop a new set of tools for matrix universality which are likely of independent interest (see Section \ref{s:overview} for an overview).
-Remarkably, our result is attained by a variant of the simple construction that was originally suggested by Nelson and Nguyen in their conjecture. \begin{theorem}[Oblivious Subspace Embedding] For any $n\geq d$ and $\varepsilon,\delta\in(0,1)$ such that $1/\epsilon\delta \leq\poly(d)$, there is an $(\varepsilon,\delta,d)$-oblivious subspace embedding $\Pi\!\in\!\R^{m\times n}$ with $m=O(d/\varepsilon^2)$ having $s=\tilde O(1/\varepsilon)$ non-zeros per column. \end{theorem}
+Remarkably, our result is attained by one of the simple constructions that were originally suggested by Nelson and Nguyen in their conjecture. \begin{theorem}[Oblivious Subspace Embedding] For any $n\geq d$ and $\varepsilon,\delta\in(0,1)$ such that $1/\epsilon\delta \leq\poly(d)$, there is an $(\varepsilon,\delta,d)$-oblivious subspace embedding $\Pi\!\in\!\R^{m\times n}$ with $m=O(d/\varepsilon^2)$ having $s=\tilde O(1/\varepsilon)$ non-zeros per column. \end{theorem}